-FIRTC 64B - Firefighter I Academy Module B (13 Units)
+FIRTC 64B-Firefighter I Academy Module B (12.5 units)

-Second of two fire academy modules to receive a completion of training certificate.
-Provides student with the basic skills and knowledge to work in the fire service.
-California State Firefighter I curriculum and emergency medical technician (EMT) guidelines are followed.
-Provides training in basic concepts including fire department organization, fire control, equipment operation, prevention, protection, hose, nozzles and breathing apparatus.
+Second of two fire academy modules needed to receive a completion of training certificate.
+Provide students with basic skills and knowledge to work in fire service.
+California State Firefighter I curriculum and emergency medical technician (EMT) guidelines will be followed.
+Provides training in basic concepts including fire department organization, fire control, equipment operation, prevention, protection, hose, nozzles, and breathing apparatus.
 Includes physical training.
-Must be 18 years of age or older to complete the EMT portion of the course and successfully complete the academy.
-Students are required to show evidence of malpractice insurance.
-Prerequisite: FIRTC 64A.
+Must be 18 years of age or older to complete the EMT portion of the class and successfully complete academy.
+Students are required to purchase or show evidence of malpractice insurance.
+Successful completion of both modules (64A and 64B) is the equivalent of completing FIRTC 64.
+Prerequisite: Must have successfully completed FIRTC 64A.
 (L)